hruffieux/echoseq/README.md

 ## Issues

-To report an issue, please use the [mimeo issue tracker](https://github.com/hruffieux/mimeo/issues) at github.com.
+To report an issue, please use the [echoseq issue tracker](https://github.com/hruffieux/echoseq/issues) at github.com.